 In a situation such as a page being moved, give the user the option to search for the page or the content it contained by including a search bar.

 For example, this 404 page on the Star Wars website provides visitors the option to search the entire website to find the page they were looking for.
-The imagery of an incomplete Death Star that is “not fully armed and operational” is a great nod to the saga.
+The imagery of an incomplete Death Star that is “not fully armed and operational” is a great nod to the movies.

 Even though this is an error page, visitors can still see the brand, story, and personality of the business.

 A standard 404 page gives users little to no options — go to the homepage or leave the site.
 There is so much opportunity left on the table.
 Think about the main goal of your website.

 Do you want to gain subscribers, contact information, book appointments, or sell a product?
 This is your chance.

 Ever notice eBay’s 404 page?
 Their best deals are stationed for you to see in the hopes that you buy.
 Any page you come across on the entire eBay website will show multiple products that you can purchase.
 An error page is no different.

 Every Medium writer’s favorite place to find free to use images, Unsplash, offers visitors with a funny video for their 404 pages.
 It features something different every time.

 The videos have nothing to do with the Unsplash business.
 But each one will leave you laughing out loud.
 Instead of leveraging their products or service, Unsplash is using positive emotions to build a relationship with users and provide an enjoyable experience that makes the brand stand out.

 Try it for yourself: Click here and refresh the page a few times.